Want to learn to play that funny game with brooms and rocks on ice?

-Curling is a a sport you can play for a lifetime, where children, parents and grandparents can play together.
+Curling has something for everyone.
+It's a sport you can play for a lifetime, where children, parents and grandparents can play together.
 It's also a wonderful way to meet people and make friends around the world.

 We have great instructors who will help you get started on a lifetime of fun and fitness while developing an ever-widening community of curling friends!

-After one easy lesson, you'll be ready for the 4 week Try It!
-League, where you can test your new skills in real game situations.
+After one easy lesson, you'll be ready for the next step.
+In our 4 week Try It!
+League, you can test your new skills in real game situations.

 We teach the traditional slide delivery.

 If you can can stand and walk on the ice but would have difficulty getting down into the hack, we can teach you the “Stick” (or standing) delivery.

 The stick delivery is taught alongside the sliding delivery during our clinics, as the rules for using the stick delivery in a game have much in common with the sliding delivery rules.
 Occasionally we offer "Stick" only clinics.